-We’ve been making lots of paper chains recently, and have found that some are stronger then others depending on the material used, so we set about devising an experiment to find the material best suited to making paper chains.
+We’ve been making lots of paper chains recently and have found that some are stronger than others, depending on the material used.
+So, we set about devising an experiment to find the material best suited to making paper chains.

-The activity make a fun Christmas STEM challenge or science investigation.
+The activity makes a fun Christmas STEM challenge or science investigation.

 Planning the experiment